 Start by uploading your app binary to the Oculus Dashboard, a section of the Oculus Developer Center.
 Once uploaded, you can choose from the following three distribution methods, each with differences in the review processes and the abilities granted to you:

 The Oculus Store is where your app is available publicly for download.
 It is the most straightforward method of distribution, but requires a thorough review of your app by Oculus.
 To distribute an app in this form, you will need to upload your app to the dashboard and submit it for review by our Store team.
 They will examine your app to ensure it meets the technical and content criteria outlined in Designing for Distribution.
 Once your app passes this review, it will appear in the Oculus Store in one of the following sections:

 Any app that passes our review process is also granted the ability to generate Oculus Keys.
-We'll outline the submission and review process on the App Submission and Store Review page.
+We’ll outline the submission and review process on the App Distribution page.

 Oculus Keys are 25-letter-long download codes that you can generate as needed.
 Once you are granted the ability to generate Oculus Keys, generating and distributing the key allows users to download your app or in-app purchase items by entering the key into the Redeem Code section in the Oculus app.
 You may distribute the keys however you like, sell them, give them away, or print them out and distributing them offline.
 Keys can be useful, for instance, for giving out review copies to media.

 You can request to distribute an app only through keys and not through the store.
 This is useful for enterprise-use apps, apps intended for attendees of a certain event, or other apps that require limited availability.
 You can request for keys-only reviews by going to your app dashboard and entering “Please review for keys only” in the Message For Reviewers text field before submitting.